CreditView

 Verify that modules that performed well were in Contentful - the newly implemented CMS - since we had to use it to build the page

-As the project went on stakeholders' priorities shifted, and they asked us to include a cross-sell to highlight our credit products across loans, lines of credit and credit cards.
+As the project went on stakeholders' priorities shifted, they asked us to include a cross-sell to highlight our credit products across loans, lines of credit and credit cards.

 (Click to enlarge) I included the cross-sell after the FAQs to capture any customers who felt motivated to open a credit product after going through the page